Dr Artemis Koukounari

 I am a Statistical Epidemiologist and joined LSHTM in April 2018.

-I am part of a team led by Professors Joy Lawn and Mark Jit aiming to investigate and develop a value proposition for Group B Streptococcus (GBS) maternal immunization with WHO.
-Currently, I am investigating optimal statistical methods that can allow synthesizing evidence from different sources explicitly modelling potential biases and attempting to generalize the results for broader populations regarding evaluation of epidemiology and cost-effectiveness of maternal GBS vaccines.
+During my time at LSHTM, I have been investigating and applying optimal statistical methods that can allow synthesizing evidence from different sources explicitly modelling potential biases and attempting to generalize the results for broader populations regarding evaluation of epidemiology and cost-effectiveness of maternal Group B Streptococcus vaccines.

-Finally, I am highly interested in life course epidemiology problems and the statistical methods associated to such problems.
+Finally, I am highly interested in estimation and inference of heterogeneous treatment effects and the statistical methods associated to such problems.